ffrostfall/BridgeNet2/docs/Technical Details.md

 ## ServerProcess
 - The format for server-to-client communication is as so: { [identifierName] = { {uniqueMessage}, {otherUniqueMessage} } }.
 While this
 does technically mean you can send strings through, you really shouldn't, although support for that may be added in the future.
 - Yes, that does mean that firing separate bridges has more overhead than firing the same bridge.
-Identifiers can be used to get around this, if you organize your netcode effectively. (the format in question: [identifierName] = {identifier, uniqueMessage} )
+Identifiers can be used to get around this, if you organize your netcode effectively. (the format in question: [identifierName] = {identifier, uniqueMessage}, which is the format the predecessor to this library [BridgeNet] used. )

 ## ClientProcess
 - The format for client-to-server communication is as so: { [even] = "identifier", [odd] = {uniqueMessage} }.
 While it's two table.insert